ListerLab/TEPID/README.md

   -y  path to yaha index
   -p  number of cores to use
   -s  average insert size
+  -n  sample name
+  -1  fastq file with #1 mates
+  -2  fastq file with #2 mates
   -r  recursive (optional)
   -z  gzip fastq files (optional)
 ```

-This will look for two files named `[name]_1.fastq` and `[name]_2.fastq`, and map these using the number of processors specified in `-p`.
+This will look for the two fastq file specified using the `-1` and `-2` options, and map these using the number of processors specified in `-p`.
 These files must be present in the current directory, or in direcories immediately below the current directory if the `-r` option is used.

 This will give you the following files: